dalibo/ldap2pg/docs/config.md

 in the rowset references a grant of this ACL to a role on a schema (or none).

 `inspect` can be undefined.
 This is just as if the query returns an empty rowset.
-It's actually a bad idea no to provide `inspect`.
+It's actually a bad idea not to provide `inspect`.
 This won't allow `ldap2pg` to revoke ACL.
 Also, this prevents you to check that a cluster is
 synchronized: `ldap2pg` will always re-grant the ACL.

 `grant` and `revoke` provide queries to respectively grant and revoke the ACL.
 The query is formatted with three parameters: `database`, `schema` and `role`.
-`database` strictly equals to `CURRENT_DATABASE`, it's just there to help putting identifier in the query. `ldap2pg` uses Python's [*Format String Syntax*](https://docs.python.org/3.7/library/string.html#formatstrings).
+`database` strictly equals to `CURRENT_DATABASE`, it's just there to help put identifier in the query. `ldap2pg` uses Python's [*Format String Syntax*](https://docs.python.org/3.7/library/string.html#formatstrings).
 See example below.
 In verbose mode, you will see the formatted queries.